7156 BTUH @ 55F.

 - Energy-saver mode, quick-chill mode, and auto-defrost cycle provide convenient solutions to common cellar needs.

 - Unit operates with minimal vibrations and less noise than comparable units from competitors.

 - Audible and visual alarms and maintenance-needed indicator protect the cooling unit and the wine cellar.

-- Remote bottle probe and duct adapters are included as standard equipment, and multiple knockouts and access points ensure easy installation.
+- Remote probe for the cellar (bottle probe) and duct adapters are included as standard equipment, and multiple knockouts and access points ensure easy installation.

 - Factory-installed Expansion Valve and Liquid Line Solenoid Valve (optional) ensure maximum operating precision and range.

 - Removable steel case and refrigerant access valve provides access to the internal components for servicing and repair.

 - Sight Glass and Liquid Line Filter/Drier are included for easy installation and maintenance.